 We continue to find the needs of our students increasing.
 We offer many supports but it seems like more could always be utilized to benefit students.

 We need to continue to focus on maintaining an adequate sub list for all classifications.
-The last 2.5 school years have been extremely difficult to recruit enough staff to fill day to day open positions.
-We think we will be in a much better position to fill open positions post COVID.
+It has been more difficult to fill some positions in post COVID but it is starting to get better as time goes on.